rishabhkesarwanii/hackathon_api/README.md

 | `submission_file`      | `file` | **Required**.
 If the hackathon selected submission type is file      |
 | `Authorization`      | `string` | **Required**.
 The authentication token for the user making the request      |

+A user can submit their hackathon submission only for which they have registered before, all fields except Token(Header) should be passed in "Body: form-data"
+####
+submission_type(submission_file, submission_image, submission_link) should be same as type_of_submission of that hackathon, else error will be returned
+####
+Once a Submission form is successfully submit(saved) you can not submit again

 #### View Submission for a Particular Hackathons